ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Tox
 ---
-A tool you may consider to use in your project is `tox`_.
-This tool is an automation tool similar to `Make`_ but with the advantage of allowing to test your package in a temporary virtual environment.
-This guarantees reproducible builds, as your package is no longer tested in "local" mode but in isolated form.
+A tool you might consider using in your project is `tox`_.
+While this automation tool is similar to `Make`_, it supports testing of your package in a temporary virtual environment.
+Being able to test your package in isolation rather than in "local"  mode guarantees reproducible builds.

 Configuration for `tox`_ is stored in a ``tox.ini`` file.
 The minimum configuration for a PyAnsys ``py<product>-<library>`` project should be: